Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/reference/ingress-to-gateway-migration.md

 ## The IngressToGateway tool

-Kong contributed to the kubernetes-sigs project [`ingress2gateway`](https://github.com/kubernetes-sigs/ingress2gateway) by creating a Kong provider able to convert ingress resources into Gateway ones.
+Kong contributed to the kubernetes-sigs project [`ingress2gateway`](https://github.com/kubernetes-sigs/ingress2gateway) by creating a Kong provider able to convert ingress resources into Gateway resources.
 The `ingress2Gateway` tool provides a unique `print` command that gets ingress resources and displays the Gateway API equivalent.
 The output of such an operation can be either directly applied to the cluster, or into a file, to have a new set of yaml files